What Is the 5-Year Rule for Selling a House? There Are Actually Two

 Sometimes, the need to relocate less than five years after purchasing a home cannot be avoided.
 Life happens, but there are options other than selling that can help you build up enough equity in your home before putting it on the market.

-A common option for people who do not want to sell their home yet before owning it for five years is to turn it into a rental property.
+A common option for people who do not want to sell their home before reaching the five-year mark of ownership is to turn it into a rental property.
 You can explore renting it out for the long term or as a short-term vacation rental to delay selling while still earning income from ownership.

 He noted that while some regions experience harsh winters with snow and rain, Arizona’s mild and sunny climate makes it a popular destination for those looking to escape colder weather.